Wise vs TorFX: Which one is cheaper in the US?

 The main barrier to sending international ACH payments is that not all banks can offer this service just yet.
 You’ll need to double check with your own bank whether or not international ACH transfers are available for retail customers before you start to process your payment.

 Alternatively, you can use a specialist provider like Wise, to fund an international transfer by local ACH, and have the payment converted and sent on to someone overseas.
-This process can be fast — even instant — and usually costs a lot less than a regular bank international wire.
+This process can be fast — even instant — and usually costs a lot less than a bank international wire.
 We’ll look at that more later.

 The finance industry loves an acronym.
 However in this case, it can get pretty confusing, as there are a couple of different — but similar sounding — phrases and acronyms used when talking about sending money overseas.